collective/lineage.index/README.txt

 The childsite's id can be used to search for content located in this childsite.

-When listing items on the mainportal you can use the metadata-column `childsite` to indicate which childsites the content has been aggregated from.
+When listing items on the main portal you can use the metadata-column `childsite` to indicate which childsites the content has been aggregated from.

 How do I use it?
 ----------------

-Once installed, new content get's indexed under the id of it's closest childsite.
+Once installed, new content gets indexed under the id of its closest childsite.
 Existing content requires a catalog update (see `Installation`_).

 You can search for content within a childsite using the index::